neoncortex/bashed/README.md

 ### How to customized it:
 You can copy the langs definitions, and the babel_exec array to your ~/.bashrc, and customize it.
 The definitions are just shell commands inside a variable.
 These definitions should be added to babel_exec array like: name:::var, where name will be the lang name, like c, cpp, etc, and the var will be the variable containing the code to be executed.
 Just look into the modules/babel/babel.sh and it will become clear.

+### Variables:
+- babelblock: path to a file to be used to store a block content;
+- babeldir: path to a directory to be used for babel temporary files;

 ## Db:
 This module is a file tagging system.